\ˈgrand \ il·lu·sion | \i-ˈlü-zhən

-All or most of the bands Jon has performed with have enjoyed winning top honors at the Buffalo Music Awards and when asked, more often than not, other musicians he’s worked with in those bands can sum up their success with just two words; JON WHITE.
+All or most of the bands Jon has performed with have enjoyed winning top honors at The Buffalo Music Awards and when asked, more often than not, other musicians he’s worked with in those bands can sum up their success with just two words; JON WHITE.

-Despite the inherent limitations of being stuck behind all that metal and Mylar, Jon has always been a crowd-pleaser in terms of stage performance.
-From the intense physically demanding energy he uses to play, to his airborne sticks’ acrobatics, Jon is the consummate performer and IS never and WILL never be one of those drummers that merely dissolves into the background of the stage.
+Despite the inherent limitations of being stuck behind all that metal and Mylar, Jon has always been a crowd pleaser in terms of stage performance.
+From the intense physically demanding energy he uses to play, to his airborne sticks’ acrobatics, Jon is the consummate performer and is never and WILL never be one of those drummers that merely dissolves into the background of the stage.

 When recently asked what a STYX fan can expect to see at a GRAND ILLUSION show, with his famous dry wit, his trademark mischievous wink and a little nod, Jon replied, “Well, I guess you’ll just have to come out and see for yourself!”
-Good advice and wise words to follow, Jon…wise words indeed.
+Good advice and wise words to follow…wise words indeed.

 Over the years Ric has built quite a repertoire of bands to his stable of accomplishments including DISCO DUCK, BRIDGE TO MOJO and BACK TO THE BARS along with multiple tribute bands, but as a creator and bass player for the classic/prog-rock band WÜNDERLAND his pedigree is well established.